 WHAT WE KNOW

-There's little known as yet about any shooting tech upgrades that'll grace the next OnePlus.
-That hasn't stopped some speculating, though, about the possibility of a dual lens set-up on the next OnePlus.
-Why's that significant?
+Alright, so we'd already seen leaked photos and images of the box before, so this wasn't a surprise, but that first official image of the phone confirmed the two-cameras theory.
+We don't yet know what the second one will be for, though.
 Some are suggesting that there will be augmented and mixed reality smarts as standard.
 What form this might take is yet to surface, but a pair of lenses would be a key first step to the necessary depth perception.
 The latest signals point to a 23MP main camera, sourced from Sony, but it's unknown if the secondary snapper will match it for megapixels, or if it will be smaller.

 Either way, camera experts DXO are on board to offer advice and make the OnePlus 5's cameras the best they can be.
 The only OnePlus phone on the DXO leaderboards right now is the OnePlus 2, with a score of 76 - some way behind the 90 scored by HTC's U11 and Galaxy S8's 88.

 The official OnePlus Twitter account posted the first sample photo from the OnePlus 5 ahead of launch, putting it side-by-side with an unnamed competitor.
 One side is clearly superior, which bodes well for the OnePlus 5's snapping abilities.

 The above photo doesn't 100% confirm what material the phone is crafted from, but it looks like metal to us.
 Rumours had suggested OnePlus was going to opt for something different - maybe glass or ceramic - but unless there's more than one version, that appears to have been no more than a rumour.
 OnePlus' Twitter feed featured the line "A continuous hard edge, refined over 3 years." alongside the image, which doesn't particularly help either way.